 I threw my reticule at him.

 It bounced harmlessly off the door.
 He’d disappeared out of it even faster than I could aim.
-The bastard.

 The moment we stepped inside the Duke of Glover’s, I regretted my choice of code phrase.
 I really hadn’t ever seen such a crush, at least not in recent memory.
 Word must have spread that the queen would be in attendance, and from the looks of it, the entire aristocracy had turned out to see her.
 No wonder traffic was so dreadful.

 We entered through the front hall.
 The roar of sound that greeted us felt like a physical barrier that we had to push ourselves through.
 Beneath our feet, the floor was tiled in pink Venetian marble.
 I couldn’t even hear the sounds of our heels striking it, so loud was the crowd.

 After spending nigh on twenty minutes in the queue of carriages outside, we now found ourselves in yet another line.
 The older generation of the ton, like Glover,were still in the habit of employing a crier to announce the arrival of every guest, and we were forced to wait with the masses for our turn to be called.

 From the hard lines of John’s expression, his tolerance was running thin.
 I was fighting my own battle, only with discomfort instead of impatience.
 There were too many people around us.
 If not for the sheer height of the entryway, I would feel closed in, trapped.
 The heat of this many bodies was cloying.
 I attempted to shrug out of the heavy shawl draped over my shoulders, and accidentally jostled the man in front of me in the process.